Minister Joe McHugh welcomes free Africa Day 2017 events

 In Galway, a number of Africa Day festivities will run from 17th – 25th May.
 It will include an interactive music workshop at the United Methodist Presbyterian Church, Victoria Place, a football event at the Westside Astro facility featuring eight Galway primary schools and the 10th Galway African Film Festival will take place from 19th -21st in the Mick Lally Theatre (Druid).
 A special Africa Day event will also take place in Doughiska, Galway’s most multicultural suburb.

-Distributed by APO on behalf of Department of Foreign Affairs and Trade Ireland.
+Distributed by APO Group on behalf of Department of Foreign Affairs and Trade Ireland.